PlayStation Architecture

 Wireframe view of the scene.

-Once the commands are decoded by the GPU, it’s time to convert the geometry received (vertices) into pixels.
-This will enable the system to apply texture mapping, effects and ultimately display it on a two-dimensional panel (your TV or monitor).
-To do this, the GPU allocates a pixel matrix that is used as a working area, this is called a frame buffer.
-Compared to the more complex Sega Saturn, the GPU only needs a single frame buffer.
+Once the commands are decoded by the GPU, it’s time to convert the received geometry (vertices) into pixels.
+This enables the system to apply texture mapping and effects, ultimately displaying the result on a two-dimensional panel (such as your TV or monitor).
+To do this, the GPU allocates a pixel matrix as its working area, this is called a frame buffer.
+Compared to the more complex Sega Saturn, the GPU requires only a single frame buffer.

-The rasteriser is the unit in charge of converting vectors into lines, triangles or rectangles; and then into pixels.
-Now, the process differs drastically depending on the primitive requested [14]:
+The rasteriser is the unit in charge of converting vectors into lines, triangles, or rectangles - and finally into pixels.
+Now, the process differs drastically depending on the requested primitive [15]:

 In the case of the triangle, being the only textured polygon, the rasteriser will: